I Corinthians 12:1-11

 As a young man, D. L. Moody was called upon suddenly to preach a funeral sermon.
 He hunted all through the Four Gospels trying to find one of Christ’s funeral sermons, but searched in vain.
 He found that Christ broke up every funeral He ever attended.
 Death could not exist where … More

 In the first half of this chapter Paul dealt with the resurrection of Christ.
-Now, in the last half of the chapter he deals with the resurrection of Christians.
+Now, in the last half of the chapter, he deals with the resurrection of Christians.
 Christ arose and so shall we who know Him.
+Paul had explored the logical happenings which followed the denial of the bodily resurrection of Christ (vv.
+12-19).
+The big question is - When are the dead raised?
+Paul used three images to answer that question:

 Application

-World events may seem out of control and justice may seem scarce, but I can be sure that God is in control and things will come to pass according to His time table.
+World events may seem out of control and justice may seem scarce, but I can be sure that God is in control and things will come to pass according to His timetable.

 I Corinthians 15:20-28 (English Standard Version)